ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour001.md

 *  Auto generated table of contents
 {:toc}

-In this lab you will create a small device that collects environmental telemetry (i.e. temperature, humidity) and send it to the cloud.
-THis is the first setp in building an IoT solution.
+In this lab you will create a small device that collects environmental telemetry (i.e. temperature, humidity, pressure) and send it to the cloud.
+This is the first step in building an IoT solution.

 ## Bill of Materials
 What you will need:

 1. [Particle Photon][1]
 2. USB to micro-USB cable (there is one included in the [Photon Development Kit][1])
-3. [SparkFun Weather Shield for Particle Photon - $32.95](https://www.sparkfun.com/products/13630) _TEMP EDIT: we will use the TMP36 tempurature sensor in this lab until the new sensor capabilities are added to Johnny Five_
+3. [SparkFun Weather Shield for Particle Photon - $32.95](https://www.sparkfun.com/products/13630) _TEMP EDIT: we will use the TMP36 temperature sensor in this lab until the new sensor capabilities are added to Johnny Five_

 For this lab series you are using a Particle Photon, a small Wi-Fi enabled development board.
 The Photon is an excellent prototyping board for connected Things and Particle, the makers of the Photon, sell the P0 chip that drives the board (so when you are ready to go into production you can easily use the same chip).
 While you can develop for the Photon using Particle Build or Particle Dev and leverage the Particle Cloud services, this lab series is designed to teach you how to build a Wi-Fi based hub-and-spoke system, similar to how SmartThings, Lowes Iris, or Phillips Hue works.
 For the first few labs you will learn how to create Node.js applications that run on your PC and control the Photon.
 If you choose to continue with these labs on your own, you will learn how to deploy the Node.js applications to a hub device, like a Raspberry Pi or an Arduino Y&uacute;n, which will act as the field gateway for all of the connected _Things_ in your solution.